DCFwizard/DATAYFINANCE/README.md

 # Financial Data Extractor

-This script extracts financial data (Balance Sheet, Income Statement, Cash Flow Statement) for a given stock ticker from Yahoo Finance, using the `yfinance` library.
+This script extracts financial data (Balance Sheet, Income Statement, and Cash Flow Statement) for a given stock ticker from Yahoo Finance using the `yfinance` library, and saves the results into an Excel file with three separate sheets.

 ## How to Use